Showing posts with label Other. Show all posts

 I learnt that it's good practice to simply rush to the next crime hotspot, ignoring the DOA cars the best you can.
 This is not only quicker but saves lots of potential damage so your game should last longer too.
 Plus, quick racers are awarded upgrades such as a turbo boost and (much needed) faster firing.

 Gun love is why we're here and Techno Cop is superb.
 In fact, there are times I forget I'm a policeman and behave more like an escaped psychopath because it's easy to ignore the plan and go about killing everyone.
-Yep, everyone!
 Even the odd innocent kid stupidly runs by or when playing outside.
-The death of all victims is bloody and violent as they scream and explode into a pile of gloop.
+The death of all victims is bloody and violent as they scream and explode into piles of gloop.
 Gloop with eyes stuck on top.
 Brilliantly brutal and I love it.

 You won't believe how cool that is.
 Argh, go on then, here is a screenshot to prove it...